1967

-From top to bottom, left to right: the Apollo 1 fire kills astronauts Gus Grissom, Ed White, and Roger B. Chaffee, delaying NASA’s lunar program; the Six-Day War reshapes the Middle East; the Beatles release Sgt.
-Pepper's Lonely Hearts Club Band, a landmark of 1960s counterculture; the Nigerian Civil War begins as Biafra declares independence; the 1967 March on the Pentagon draws tens of thousands in protest of the Vietnam War; Che Guevara is captured and executed in Bolivia; the 1967 Detroit riot becomes one of the deadliest U.S. uprisings; the 1967 Hong Kong riots bring months of unrest; and Super Bowl I sees the Green Bay Packers defeat the Kansas City Chiefs.
+From top to bottom, left to right: the Apollo 1 fire kills astronauts Gus Grissom, Ed White, and Roger B. Chaffee; the Six-Day War reshapes the Middle East; the Beatles release Sgt.
+Pepper's Lonely Hearts Club Band, a landmark of 1960s counterculture; the Nigerian Civil War begins as Biafra declares independence; the 1967 March on the Pentagon draws tens of thousands in protest of the Vietnam War; Che Guevara is captured and executed in Bolivia; the 1967 Detroit riot becomes one of the deadliest U.S. uprisings; the 1967 Hong Kong riots bring months of unrest; the Green Bay Packers defeat the Kansas City Chiefs in the inaugural Super Bowl.